-Regardless the mentioned Theory of Multiple Intelligences of Howard Gardner to consider it somewhat opportunistic or a bit commercial, it seems clear that multiple intelligences or a multiple intelligence exist.
+Regardless of the somewhat opportunistic Theory of Multiple Intelligences of Howard Gardner, it seems clear that multiple intelligences exist.

-Multiple intelligences will be identified not only by the different types of elementary relations (space, sound, color, etc.) involved but also by the operational mechanisms or any other criterion that we could associate.
+They will be identified not only by the different types of elementary relations (space, sound, color) involved but also by the operational mechanisms or any other criterion we could associate.

-The classification of multiple intelligences could be as extensive as wanted because in any act or concept it is possible to find basic relations, although calling intelligence to everything would not make but eliminate its own differentiating concept and, therefore, the same utility of the word intelligence.
+The categories could be as extensive as wanted because in any act or concept it is possible to find primary relations; although calling intelligence to everything would eliminate its differentiating concept and, therefore, the utility of the word intelligence.

-The verification of responses to obtain the desired reliability implies some specific biological mechanisms explained in detail in the GTCEL book and make the genetic information of the progenitor with lesser potential more significant than the other because it is closer to the common relational functions in both
+The verification of responses to obtain the desired reliability implies some specific biological mechanisms explained in the Conditional Evolution of Life book when talking about the method of Logical Verification of Information.

-Generally speaking, I think that the main factors of intelligence perception are the depth and originality of ideas along with the absence of errors in reasoning.
-Do not confuse this with those people who do not express their reasoning so as not to commit apparent errors!
+The main factors in perceiving intelligence are the depth and originality of ideas, along with the absence of errors in reasoning.
+Not expressing the thinking so as not to commit mistakes is another matter!

-These measurements have a great advantage of being independent of cultural factors because they are based on dot matrix or chart tests.
+These measurements have the advantage of being independent of cultural factors.

 The study of the hereditary nature of intelligence uses information about IQ that, to a great extent, fit in this category.
-In any case, if some specific relational functions are hereditary, it is logical to assume that others would also be, but with different mechanisms of expression.
+If some specific relational functions are hereditary, it is logical to assume that others would also be, but with different mechanisms of expression.

-Different dot matrix and language test batteries are integrated in just one intelligent quotient and, therefore, they gather in greater measurement the potential of multiple intelligences.
-Although, as I have expressed previously, I believe it is much better to say that these modern intelligent quotients are closer to the concept of relational intelligence than to the one of multiple intelligences.
+Different dot matrix and language test batteries are into just one IQ test and, therefore, they gather in the greater measure of the potential of multiple intelligences.
+Although, these modern intelligence quotients are closer to the concept of relational intelligence than multiple intelligences.

-To broadly determine a person's intellectual ability they are more complete, but, for me, they suffer from two basic problems: when including language tests, they incorporate aspects other than intelligence in the strict sense of the word, and have a strong cultural influence.
+To broadly determine a person's intellectual ability they are useful.
+However, they suffer from two problems: when including language tests, they incorporate aspects other than intelligence in the strict sense and have strong cultural influence.